College football odds, lines, spreads: Week 12 computer picks, best bets today

 One of the college football picks the model is high on during Week 12: the 11th-ranked Oklahoma Sooners (+6, 45.5) cover versus No. 4 Alabama in a 3:30 p.m.
 ET Saturday kickoff.
 Oklahoma pulled off a road upset at Tennessee on Nov.
 1 before having a bye last week, while Bama had a physical win over LSU on Saturday.
 One can't discount the rest advantage that provides the Sooners as Alabama has covered in just one of its last five games when it has a rest disadvantage.
 OU quarterback John Mateer is undefeated (3-0) on the road with Oklahoma and has 17 total touchdowns versus just two interceptions over his last six road games overall.
 The model forecasts Oklahoma to go into Tuscaloosa, Ala., and cover over 50% of the time.
 See the rest of the model's picks here.

-Another prediction: No. 15 Miami (-14.5, 55.5) covers at home versus NC State on Saturday at 3:30 p.m.
+Another prediction: No. 15 Miami (-15.5, 55.5) covers at home versus NC State on Saturday at 3:30 p.m.
 ET.
 Being at home is important to note for the Canes as NC State has lost both on the scoreboard and versus the spread in three straight road games.
 The Wolfpack's defense will be the weakest unit on the field come Saturday as it's allowed 41.7 points over its last three, while Miami's defense is the strength of its team.
 The Hurricanes rank 10th in FBS by allowing just 15 points per game, and of their last six home games, they've allowed a lone touchdown -- or no trips to the end zone at all -- in five of them.
-The model has Miami covering well over 50% of the time, with the Over hitting in almost 70% of simulations in an A-rated pick.
+The model has Miami covering well over 50% of the time, with the Over hitting in well over 60% of simulations.
 See which other picks the model likes here.

 How to make college football picks for Week 12